echoghi/argilac-cli/README.md

 # ⚡️ Argilac ⚡️

-A crypto trading bot that automates buying and selling based on TradingView alerts.
+An automated crypto trading bot cli that trades based on TradingView alerts.
+Check out https://github.com/echoghi/argilac for the app version if you prefer to manage your bot with a simple UI.

-> ⚠️ **Under Construction:** ⚠️ Argilac works out of the box, but certain values such as the active RPC endpoint, token contract addresses, and active token pairs in `buy.ts` and `sell.ts` are hardcoded.
-The default configuration trades WETH/USDC on the Polygon Mumbai testnet.
-To modify this, you'll need to refactor these hardcoded values and update the config file.
-More updates coming soon.

 ## Setup Instructions

 ### 1. Server Setup

 1. Install [Ngrok](https://ngrok.com), create an account, and set up an auth token.
-2. Create a `.env` file and add the following variables: `RPC_MAINNET`, `RPC_TESTNET`, `MNEMONIC`.
+2. Create a `.env` file and add the following variables: `MNEMONIC` and `API_KEY`.
+Generate an api key by running `yarn apiKey`.
-3. Review and customize your preferences in `config.ts` (e.g., tokens to trade, mainnet or testnet).
-   > **Note:** The bot defaults to trading WETH/USDC on the Polygon Mumbai testnet.
-Any EVM-compatible chain with Uniswap liquidity for your chosen token pair should work.
-Consider using Polygon or EVM L2s for lower transaction fees.
+3. Create `config.json` & `chainData.json` files in the `./src/config` folder and customize your preferences based on `example.config.json` & `example.chainData.json`.
+You will need your own rpc url to make trades.
+See `example.chainData.json` for other info on other chains and tokens you can switch to.
+This file is what enables you to switch chains & tokens by simply swapping values in your main `config.json`.
+The values in the strategy object define the values used in your trades.
+"Size" is the percentage of your chosen stablecoin to use per buy (currently set to 25%).
+"Slippage" is for the uniswap settings.
+"Min" is the lower threshold of your stablecoin balance where the bot will stop trading if the balance reaches it (ie. the bot will stop trading if it hits 50 USDC or lower).
+"Max" is the upper threshold where the bot will stop trading.
 4. Start the server by running `yarn server`.
 5. Launch Ngrok with `yarn ngrok` to expose your server on port 80.
    > **Note:** TradingView only accepts URLs with port numbers 80 and 443.
 More info [here](https://www.tradingview.com/support/solutions/43000529348-about-webhooks/)